sdrxc/-Venn-Diagram-based-Ensemble-of-Undersampling-Method/README.md

 # Venn-Diagram-based-Ensemble-of-Undersampling-Method
+## Advances in Intelligent Systems and Computing, Springer.

 Class imbalance is a major problem when dealing with real- world datasets, especially disease datasets.
 The majority class often con- sists of non-patient or negative samples while the minority class consists